lamir-workshop/lamir-workshop.github.io/call4papers/index.md

 #### Publication
-Accepted papers will be published in the workshop proceedings and on an open-access repository using a Creative Commons Attribution 4.0 International License (CC BY 4.0), in accordance with ISMIR guidelines.
+Accepted papers will be published in the workshop proceedings and on an open-access repository using a Creative Commons Attribution 4.0 International License (CC BY 4.0).

 ## Submission Requirements

 #### Language
-Papers should be written in English.
+Submissions should be made in English.
+Authors are welcome to use either American or British spellings as long as they are used consistently throughout the entire submission

 #### Paper Format
 Papers must be formatted using the ISMIR 2024 templates (LaTeX/Overleaf or